-Technology is a key tool that Summit Basecamp teachers use to facilitate learning opportunities for students.
-Because of this, your environment needs to be 1:1 to prevent students from being disrupted from their learning goals.
-Keyboards are also essential to allow for students to engage in their projects in an unhindered way.
+Technology is a key tool that Summit Learning Program teachers use to facilitate learning opportunities for students.
+Because of this, your environment needs to be 1:1 to prevent students from being disrupted by their learning goals.
+Keyboards are also essential to allow for students to engage in their Projects in an unhindered way.
 Some students may already have computers at home, but others may not.
 It’s imperative for all students to have access to computers at school and at home.

 - Overall Experience: All students have a device that works well at all times.